nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Download [iTerm2](http://www.iterm2.com/#/section/home).
 The built-in terminal application which comes with your Mac is fine, but iTerm2 is slicker and more configurable.
 One of the better features is splitting your terminal into different horizontal and vertical panes: one for an active pane, another for any files you might want to have open, and a third for a local server.

 ### Solarized
 [Solarized](http://ethanschoonover.com/solarized/files/solarized.zip) is a set of nice, readable colors.
-Unzip the `solarized.zip` file and navigate to `solarized/iterm2-colors-solarized/`.
-Double-click on `Solarized Dark.itermcolors`.
+Unzip the `solarized.zip` file.

 Now, inside iTerm2 go to iTerm > Preferences > Profiles and select "Default."
 Choose "Colors" and find the "Load Presets…" button at the bottom of the window.
-Click and select "Solarized Dark."
+Select "Import" and navigate to `solarized/iterm2-colors-solarized/` and double-click on `Solarized Dark.itermcolors`.
+After it's been imported, you can find "Solarized Dark" on the "Load Presets" list.
+Click and select "Solarized Dark" to change the colors appropriately.

 ![You can edit your theme from the Preferences menu](/img/posts/a2_solarized.png)